About Ontario Ginseng

 European settlers shipped so much wild North American ginseng to Asia that by the end of the 19th century it was almost extinct in Ontario.
 Ginseng is considered an Endangered Species and is therefore regulated under the Species At Risk Act.
 From 1880 to 1960 the ginseng trade experienced many ups and downs for reasons as diverse as blight and world wars but since the 1960s the trade in NAG has been growing steadily.
 Ginseng at one time was field grown in British Columbia and attempts were made in Prince Edward Island.
 However, today the bulk of the world’s North American ginseng comes from Ontario’s fertile soil, grown by independent farmers in former tobacco fields, under thick black shades that mimic a forest’s canopy.

 For centuries, ginseng has been used to support health and vitality.
-Ginseng has been a part of Traditional Chinese Medicine for over 5,000 years.
+Ginseng has been a part of Traditional Chinese Medicine for over 2,000 years.
 It is highly sought after for its medicinal properties widely accepted by both the First Nations and the Chinese culture where ginseng has long been revered as the miracle “man-root”, which looks like a man and is believed to be good for every part of one.
 In China, it is always written with the same two characters, man – root (Johannsen, 2006).
-Interestingly, the Iroquois called American ginseng Garent-oguen (translates to resembles man).
+Interestingly, the Iroquois called American ginseng Garent-oguen (which translates to resembles man).